Investigators struggled to identify suspect while Brown University gunman went on to kill again, timeline shows

 By that time, another killing had already taken place.

-Providence Police Chief Col. Oscar Perez acknowledged the department was under a lot of pressure to solve the case.
+Perez, the police chief, acknowledged his department was under a lot of pressure to solve the case.

 "There was a lot of criticism, too, as far as, like, how long has the investigation taken," Perez told CBS News in an interview Friday.
 "And sometimes, you know, it's just that when you're not a police officer, you don't understand how this works," he said, explaining that investigators have to evaluate all the leads and physical evidence, which can be a painstaking process.